Qualifications and Information

 scholarship is awarded every other year.
 For more information on the

-The application for Summer 2015 courses will be made available on Monday, March 30.
-Please be mindful of deadlines based on your course start date.
+The application for Spring 2016 courses will be made available on Monday, November 30, 2015

 COMMUNITY AUDIT ENROLLMENT PROCESS